microsoft/pxt-calliope/docs/courses/ucp-science.md

 ### ~hint

 This is a new course, so we're adding new lessons.
 All lessons will be available here shortly.
+These lessons require [Windows 10 MakeCode for micro:bit app](https://www.microsoft.com/store/productId/9PJC7SV48LCX)

 ### ~